 Examples of ‘real estate’ include any specific lot with a house or other building – such as a detached house – or a piece of land with a summer house located on it, or just a building without the land.

 |Transfer tax on the shares in a housing company and the shares in a real estate company

-These shares may be for an apartment in a residential building, an office, a parking space, a storage space, a golf course membership, or a timeshare ownership, or a mooring for a boat.
+These shares may be for an apartment in a residential building, an office, a parking space, a storage space, a golf course membership, a timeshare ownership, or a mooring for a boat.

 |Transfer tax on other shares

 These shares are corporate stock such as shares in a telephone company.

 You do not need to pay transfer tax on:

 - your very first apartment or house if you meet certain conditions

 - shares and other securities sold on the Stock Exchange

 - items, assets and property that had been given to you as a gift, by inheritance, will, or division of matrimonial property (if you have not used other than distributable assets).